Jezuzs16/Jezuzs16/README.md

 ### 🚀 Full Stack Developer

 I'm a developer focused on creating interactive and efficient web experiences.
-Currently, Currently I am a web developer but I would like to venture into video game development.
+Currently I am a web developer but I would like to venture into video game development.

 ---